-- Complete the District Committee Basics learning plan and the Get Ready: District RYLA Committee course in Rotary's Learning Center - · Complete the Protecting Youth Program Participants course in the Learning Center - Review the RYLA Handbook and the Rotary Youth Protection Guide - Participate in the district team training seminar
+- Complete the District Committee Basics learning plan and the Get Ready: District RYLA Committee course in Rotary's Learning Center - Complete the Protecting Youth Program Participants course in the Learning Center - Review the RYLA Handbook and the Rotary Youth Protection Guide - Participate in the district team learning seminar

-TRAINING COMMITTEE
+LEARNING COMMITTEE

-This committee supports the district governor and governor-elect in training club and district leaders and overseeing the district's overall training plan.
-The district trainer is the chair of the training committee and assigns responsibility for training meetings and functions as necessary.
+This committee supports the district governor and governor-elect in providing learning to club and district leaders and overseeing the district's overall learning plan.
+The district facilitator is the chair of the learning committee and assigns responsibility for learning meetings and functions as necessary.

-Give preference to Rotarians or Rotaractors with experience in training, education, or facilitation.
+Give preference to Rotarians or Rotaractors with experience in arranging educational program or facilitation.

-- Work with the governor-elect, who has final approval on the program, speakers, training leaders, evaluations, and logistics for the presidents-elect training seminar (PETS), the district training assembly, and the district team training seminar, which includes assistant governor training.
-For a district participating in a multidistrict PETS, the governor-elect should select a training committee member to develop and conduct training at the seminar. - Work with the governor, who has final approval on the program, speakers, training leaders, evaluations, and logistics for other training events as appropriate. - Advise on the district vibrant club workshop. - Support club trainers as needed. - Promote district training events.
+- Work with the governor-elect, who has final approval on the program, speakers, learning leaders, evaluations, and logistics for the presidents-elect training seminar (PETS), the district training assembly, and the district team learning seminar, which includes assistant governor learning.
+For a district participating in a multidistrict PETS, the governor-elect should select a learning committee member to develop and conduct learning at the seminar. - Work with the governor, who has final approval on the program, speakers, learning leaders, evaluations, and logistics for other learning events as appropriate. - · Advise on the district vibrant club workshop. - Support club facilitator as needed. - Promote district learning events.

-- Complete the District Committee Basics learning plan and the District Training Committee Intermediate in Rotary's Learning Center - Participate in the district team training seminar
+- Complete the District Committee Basics learning plan and the District Learning Committee Intermediate in Rotary's Learning Center - Participate in the district team learning seminar